tr3ck3r/linklight/exercises/aws/ansible_tower/3-create/README.md

 ## Running a Job Template

-Now that you've sucessfully creating your Job Template, you are ready to launch it.
+Now that you've sucessfully created your Job Template, you are ready to launch it.
 Once you do, you will be redirected to a job screen which is refreshing in realtime showing you the status of the job.